raas-dev/configent/README.md

 No startup pitches, I am a DevOps principled environment bootstrapper.

 - Work must finish by running one command.
 Mouse is not productivity.
-- Does not install 10s of tools most of which can be run ad-hoc in container.
+- Does not install 10s of tools most of which can be run ad-hoc in a container.
 - 95% consistent user experience both on macOS and the beloved Linux distros.
 - There is only one way to manage programming languages and tool versions.
 - Runs local open source LLMs for Copilot-like code completion in editor.